open-cluster-management-io/policy-collection/community/README.md

 [Example of configuring a cluster-wide proxy with a policy](./CM-Configuration-Management/policy-cluster-proxy-sample.yaml) | Use this policy to configure a cluster-wide proxy. | See the [OpenShift Documentation.](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/security/encrypting-etcd#enabling-etcd-encryption_encrypting-etcd) This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.
 [Example of configuring DNS with a policy](./CM-Configuration-Management/policy-cluster-dns-sample.yaml) | Use this policy to configure DNS in your OpenShift cluster.
 For example, you can remove public DNS. | See the [OpenShift Documentation](https://docs.openshift.com/container-platform/4.5/post_installation_configuration/network-configuration.html#private-clusters-setting-dns-private_post-install-network-configuration) This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.
 [Example of configuring the Cluster Network Operator with a policy](./CM-Configuration-Management/policy-cluster-network-sample.yaml) | Use this policy to configure the network of your OpenShift cluster. | See the [OpenShift Documentation.](https://docs.openshift.com/container-platform/4.5/post_installation_configuration/network-configuration.html#nw-operator-cr_post-install-network-configuration) This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.
-[Example of creating a deployment object](./CM-Configuration-Management/policy-deployment-sample.yaml) | This example generates 5 replicas of \`nginx-pods\`. | See the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to learn more about Deployments.
+[Example of creating a deployment object](./CM-Configuration-Management/policy-nginx-deployment.yaml) | This example generates 3 replicas of \`nginx-pods\`. | See the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to learn more about Deployments.
 [Example of a policy used to configure GitHub-Authentication](./CM-Configuration-Management/policy-github-oauth-sample.yaml) | Use this policy to log in to your OpenShift cluster with GitHub-Authentication. | See the OpenShift Documentation, [Configuring a GitHub or GitHub Enterprise identify provider](https://docs.openshift.com/container-platform/4.5/authentication/identity_providers/configuring-github-identity-provider.html) to learn more information.
 [Example of installing Performance Addon Operator](./CM-Configuration-Management/policy-pao-operator.yaml) | Use this policy to install the Performance Addon Operator, which provides the ability to enable advanced node performance tunings on a set of nodes. | See the [ACM & Performance Addon Operator repository documentation](https://github.com/alosadagrande/acm-cnf/tree/master/acm-manifests/performance-operator) for more details.
 [Example of installing PTP Operator](./CM-Configuration-Management/policy-ptp-operator.yaml) | Use this policy to install the Precision Time Protocol (PTP) Operator, which creates and manages the linuxptp services on a set of nodes. | See the [ACM & PTP Operator repository documentation](https://github.com/alosadagrande/acm-cnf/tree/master/acm-manifests/ptp) for more details.
 [Example of installing SR-IOV Network Operator](./CM-Configuration-Management/policy-sriov-operator.yaml) | Use this policy to install the Single Root I/O Virtualization (SR-IOV) Network Operator, which manages the SR-IOV network devices and network attachments in your clusters. | See the [ACM & SR-IOV Network Operator repository documentation](https://github.com/alosadagrande/acm-cnf/tree/master/acm-manifests/sriov-operator) for more details.
 [Example of labeling nodes of a cluster](./CM-Configuration-Management/policy-label-worker-nodes.yaml) | Use this policy to label nodes in your managed clusters.
 Notice you must know the name of the node or nodes to label.  | See the [OpenShift Documentation](https://docs.openshift.com/container-platform/4.5/nodes/nodes/nodes-nodes-working.html#nodes-nodes-working-updating_nodes-nodes-working) to learn more about labelling objects.
-[Example of a policy used to configure GitHub-Authentication](./CM-Configuration-Management/policy-deployment-sample.yaml) | Use this policy to log in to your OpenShift cluster with GitHub-Authentication. | See the OpenShift Documentation, [Configuring a GitHub or GitHub Enterprise identify provider](https://docs.openshift.com/container-platform/4.5/authentication/identity_providers/configuring-github-identity-provider.html) to learn more information.
 [Example to configure an image policy](./CM-Configuration-Management/policy-image-policy-sample.yaml) | Use the image policy to define the repositories from where OpenShift can pull images. | See the [OpenShift Security Guide.](https://access.redhat.com/articles/5059881) Use the OpenShift Security Guide to secure your OpenShift cluster.
 [Gatekeeper operator policy](./CM-Configuration-Management/policy-gatekeeper-operator.yaml) | Use the Gatekeeper operator policy to install the community version of Gatekeeper on a managed cluster. | See the [Gatekeeper Operator](https://github.com/gatekeeper/gatekeeper-operator).
 [Gatekeeper config exclude namespaces](./CM-Configuration-Management/policy-gatekeeper-config-exclude-namespaces.yaml) | Use the Gatekeeper policy to exclude namespaces from certain processes for all constraints in the cluster | See the [exempting-namespaces-from-gatekeeper](https://github.com/open-policy-agent/gatekeeper/tree/release-3.3#exempting-namespaces-from-gatekeeper).